-You can use the following script with your child:
+You can use the following script with your teen and they can follow along in the teen worksheets:

-- 1 Introduce the Idea.
+- Introduce the idea.
 "Everyone feels worried sometimes.
 In fact, our anxious feelings can sometimes be useful and important signals that help keep us safe.
 Other times, worries can get out of hand and make us too scared to do the things we need to and want to do.
 Today we are going to make a special thermometer that will help us name the things you're worried about.
 Doing this will help us figure out when you need help with your worries.
-Together we will figure out ways to solve problems and face your fears." - 2 Look at the Example.
+Together we will figure out ways to solve problems and face your fears." - Look at the example.
 "Let's look at this example.
 The thermometer goes from 1 to 10.
-This kid is afraid of frogs!
-At the bottom near 1 it says, "seeing a frog," because that's something that makes the kid who made this a little worried.
-At 3 it has "a frog jumping near me" because that makes the kid a little more worried.
-The thermometer keeps going up like that until we get to 10, "holding a frog", the situation that causes this kid to feel the most worried." - 3 List Worries.
+This teenager is afraid of frogs!
+At the bottom near 1 it says, "seeing a frog," because that's something that makes the teen who made this a little worried.
+At 3 it has "a frog jumping near me" because that makes the teen a little more worried.
+The thermometer keeps going up like that until we get to 10, "holding a frog", the situation that causes this teen to feel the most worried." - List worries.
 "Before you make your thermometer, let's list all of the things you are worried about.
 We don't have to put them in order yet, just name everything you can think of.
-If you like, I can give you suggestions from things you've told me and what I've noticed." - 4 Rate the Worries and Put them on the Thermometer.
+If you like, I can give you suggestions from things you've told me and what I've noticed." - Rate the worries and put them on the thermometer.
 "Great job!
 Naming all of these things and talking about them is an important step to feeling less worried and anxious.
 Okay, now that we have our whole list, let's see where they go on the thermometer.
 Let's start with the first fear you wrote.
 Where would that fit on the thermometer: at the bottom near 1, at the top near 10, or somewhere in the middle?"
-Wait for your child to name the fear, say a rating, and put on thermometer.
+Wait for your teen to name the fear, give it a rating, and put it on the thermometer.
 "That makes sense, great job!
 Let's keep going."
 Move on to the next fear on the list. - Use the Fear Thermometer to plan next steps.
 "We will keep the Fear Thermometer handy as we continue to work through this guide.
-The Fear Thermometer will be a tool to help us understand the details of your worries and pay attention to when you might need help.
+The Fear Thermometer will be a tool to help us understand your worries and pay attention to when you might need help.
 When these worry situations come up, you will use the skills we are going to learn in this guide to help."
-If you notice that your child has a lot of unrelated, more generalized worries (e.g., if friends like them, thunderstorms, midterm exams, spending the night away from home, etc.), you can use Anxiety Skills 2 and 3 (Relaxation Skills and Thinking Traps) to help them learn tools to cope.
-If you notice that your child has fears of a specific situation or thing (e.g., animals or heights), the other skills in this guide will be very beneficial, but it will be essential to use Anxiety Skill 4 (Face Your Fears) to help them learn to face their fears instead of avoiding them.
+If you notice that your teen has a lot of unrelated, more generalized worries (e.g., if friends like them, midterm exams, spending the night away from home, etc.), you can use Anxiety Skills 2 and 3 (Relaxation Skills and Thinking Traps) to help them learn tools to cope.
+If you notice that your teen has fears of a specific situation or thing (e.g., animals or heights), the other skills in this guide will be very beneficial, but it will be essential to use Anxiety Skill 4 (Facing Your Fears) to help them learn to face their fears instead of avoiding them.